curtis86/solar-flare-alert/README.md

 ## A. Summary

 A script to generate alerts on solar flare events, using NOAA SWPC JSON data on the latest x-ray events from our sun.
+Alternatively use this script to log solar flare event data (for example, https://spaceweather.xyz), create a flare event timeline, or even a Nagios check script!
+Includes a built-in function `send_mail_alert` to send a simple mail alert.

 ## B. Dependencies